Male/Female (Borofsky): Critical reception

 The statue has been featured a few times in the Zippy comic strip, beginning with the August 26, 2004 installment.
 Its cartoonist, Bill Griffith, opined that "the sculpture as I look at it is both intriguing and compelling but also a little kitschy, and I like that.
 It's a nice place to be – high art and low art at the same time."
 He was also attracted to its message that people are full of contradictions and its provocativeness, stating that "you can't not react to it."

 Conceptual plans presented by developers in 2021 for the improvement of Penn Station and its environs did not include the controversial Male/Female aluminum statue.
 The developers said no decision has been reached about its future.
 In a June 8, 2021, editorial, the Baltimore Sun called for public input on the issue.

 Other locations

-Smaller versions of the sculpture exist in Kagoshima, Japan (24 ft tall), Bielefeld, Germany (30 ft tall), and Grand Rapids, Michigan (23 feet (7 m) tall).
+Smaller versions of the sculpture exist in Kagoshima, Japan (24 ft tall), Bielefeld, Germany (30 ft tall), and Grand Rapids, Michigan at the Frederik Meijer Gardens & Sculpture Park (23 feet (7 m) tall).